 Men are increasingly suffering from more eating disorders as they start to feel the pressures of a society preoccupied with image.
 This can lead to complications such as bone loss and heart problems.

 Women are prone to more bladder infections and urinary tract infections and this can often happen after having sex.
 However, men are also susceptible to bladder/UTI infections because of kidney stones or an enlarged prostate.

-One of the underlying messages in most gender and health based research is that men do not seek medical attention at the same rates as women and therefore do not always receive a diagnosis in the infancy of a disease.
+One of the underlying messages in most gender and health-based research is that men do not seek medical attention at the same rates as women and therefore do not always receive a diagnosis in the infancy of a disease.
 This can lead to obvious problems in treatment, therefore checking yourself and visiting the doctor if you are unsure is crucial to good long-term health.

-Some diseases that affect women are affected by hormone variations around pregnancy or the menopause, so looking out for any changes to your health around these times is important.
+Some diseases that affect women are affected by hormone variations around pregnancy or menopause, so looking out for any changes to your health around these times is important.

 Last but not least, some conditions that affect men can be based on the gendered division of labour.
-For example, manual labour, involving heavy lifting can have future consequences on health, so being safe at work and having frequent health checks is advised.
+For example, manual labour, involving heavy lifting can have future consequences on health, so being safe at work and having frequent health checks are advised.